jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`classes_content_header`__

   Classes for the content header container.
 Classes will be added to the container of the element `div.app-content-header`.
-If you left this empty, a default class `container` will be used when `layout_topnav` is used, otherwise `container-fluid` will be used as default.
+If you left this empty, the default is `container-fluid`, except on the `layout_topnav` layout, where the value of the `classes_topnav_container` option is used instead.

 - __`classes_content_wrapper`__